 8. Check for problems with your device

-There may be a problem with your device that is causing your IP address to be blocked.
+A problem with your device may be causing your IP address to be blocked.
 Try restarting your device or running a diagnostic to see if there are any issues.

 Check for problems with your network settings: There may be a problem with your network settings that is causing your IP address to be blocked.
 Check your network settings and try changing them to see if that resolves the issue.